Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A clear example or show of how something is done.
 **Sentence:** The teacher gave a demonstration of how to do the experiment.
 **Conversation:**
-A – How do you make the science project?
+A – How do you make the science project
 B – The teacher gave a demonstration of the steps.

 ### Word: Disadvantage